Erdogan warns Russia against invading Ukraine - ExBulletin

 Turkey’s supply of combat drones to Ukraine has drawn ire from Russia, which fears they could be used by Kiev in its years-long conflict over two Moscow-backed separatist eastern regions .

-Speaking to Turkish journalists in Albania, Erdogan said he intended to discuss rising tensions with Russian President Vladimir Putin.
+Speaking to Turkish journalists in Albania, Erdogan said he intended to discuss rising tensions with the Russian president Vladimir Poutine.

-“You can’t deal with these things saying ‘I’m going to invade something, I’m going to take it,'” Erdogan told Turkish media.
+“You can’t deal with these things saying ‘I’m going to invade something, I’m going to take it,'” Erdoganas told Turkish media.

-“I don’t see Russia’s invasion of Ukraine as a realistic option because it’s not an ordinary country.
-Ukraine is a powerful country,” said Erdogan, who supports Ukraine’s aspirations to NATO.
+“I don’t see Russia invading Ukraine as a realistic option because it’s not an ordinary country.
+Ukraine is a powerful country,” said Erdogan, who supports Ukraine’s NATO aspirations.

-In December, Putin slammed Ukraine for deploying Turkish attack drones, urging Ankara to pressure Kiev not to use the military hardware; technology that has played a key role in the conflicts in Libya and the breakaway Azerbaijani region of Nagorno-Karabakh.
+In December, Putin slammed Ukraine for deploying Turkish attack drones, urging Ankara to pressure Kiev not to use the military hardware, which has played a key role in conflicts in Libya and in the separatist Azerbaijani region of Nagorno-Karabakh.

 Turkey countered by saying it cannot be held responsible for how drones are used by countries after they are sold.